dam2452/RanchBot/READMEen.md

 ## 🚀 Get Access to the Bot

-If you're interested in accessing the RanczoKlipy Bot, please reach out to me on Telegram: [@dam2452](https://t.me/dam2452).
+If you're interested in accessing the RanchBot, please reach out to me on Telegram: [@dam2452](https://t.me/dam2452).

 ## ☕ Support the Project